 Telecoms power

-Travel and movement restrictions caused by the COVID-19 pandemic has driven the growth for usage of data for work and leisure, resulting in significant impact on the telecoms sector.
+Travel and movement restrictions caused by the COVID-19 pandemic have driven the growth for usage of data for work and leisure, resulting in significant impact on the telecoms sector.
 Telecoms companies across the world are focused on increasing resilience and making changes to benefit customers.
 In some countries, data is being used as the primary tool for internet access, calling for reliable, robust, long-running standby power at cellular signal relay sites where grid supply is intermittent or unreliable.

 Benefits of fuel cell telecoms power

-- Robust reliability – Wide operating temperature range of -10°C to +40°C, with altitude of 0m to 4000m, and 10% to 90% humidity.
-The lower and upper limits of the system are subject to derate, please refer to datasheet.
+- Robust reliability – wide operating temperature range of -10°C to +40°C, with altitude of 0m to 4000m, and 10% to 90% humidity.
+The lower and upper limits of the system are subject to derate (please refer to datasheet).

 - Scalable, modular power – using scalable, modular products comes with a variety of advantages: greater reliability and easier serviceability.